Key Principles Which Underpin the Funding Scheme for Regional and Local Voluntary Youth Organisations.

 3.2 Benchmarking of Costs

-The EA will pay the full costs of a project to an organisation where appropriate, including direct costs, such as project staff salaries, and indirect or shared costs’, such as overheads.
-Full Cost Recovery payments should be based on agreed methods for apportioning shared costs.
+The EA will aim to pay the full costs of a funding opportunity award to an organisation where appropriate, including direct costs, such as project staff salaries, and indirect or shared costs, to include the relevant proportion of overhead costs.

 4. The new Funding Scheme should ensure the following are taken forward: